 I was deeply distressed over the past years but the Gratitude Journal allowed me to cope with the trials and anxieties.
+It also made me into the best motivational speaker I could be.
 It has given me a new perspective on how I live my life.
-I encourage you to get that pen and journal ready and start writing!
+With that, I encourage you to get that pen and journal ready and start writing.

 And if you need any help in starting your Gratitude Journal and discovering more about how you can channel your anxieties, stress, and experiences into gratitude and positive thoughts, let me, Toni Miranda, motivational speaker, and radiant influencer, help you.
 Let’s talk today and together, build extraordinary confidence!